gemseo/gemseo/doc_src/tutorials/scalable/scalable.rst

 2. Creation of the discipline
 -----------------------------

 First of all, we create the reference :class:`.MDODiscipline`: with the help of the :class:`~gemseo.create_discipline` API function and the argument ``"Sellar1"``.
-As a reminder, this argument refers to the class :class:`.Sellar1`, which is internally known by |g| by means of the :class:`.DisciplinesFactory`.
+As a reminder, this argument refers to the class :class:`.Sellar1`, which is internally known by |g| by means of the :class:`.MDODisciplineFactory`.

 .. code::